tejlibre/ActionFPS-Book/glossary.md

 ## Game \(Validated\)

 Game has to have more than 2 players per team at the end.
 So don't leave the game until next map starts, or use `/mastermode 2` \(match mode\).
+Don't change nickname \(shouldn't happen with authenticated users\).

 ## GitHub